TritonVM/triton-vm/specification/src/jump-stack-table.md

 The Jump Stack Table is a table whose columns are a subset of those of the Processor Table.
 The rows are sorted by jump stack pointer (`jsp`), then by cycle counter (`clk`).
-The column `jsd` contains the destination of stack-extending jump (`call`) as well as of the no-stack-change jump (`recurse`);
+The column `jsd` contains the destination of stack-extending jump (`call`-like) as well as of the no-stack-change jump (`recurse`);
-the column `jso` contains the source of the stack-extending jump (`call`) or equivalently the destination of the stack-shrinking jump (`return`).
+the column `jso` contains the source of the stack-extending jump (`call`-like) or equivalently the destination of the stack-shrinking jump (`return`).

-The AIR for this table guarantees that the return address of a single cell of return address memory can change only if there was a `call` instruction.
+The AIR for this table guarantees that the return address of a single cell of return address memory can change only if there was a `call`-like instruction.

 An example program, execution trace, and jump stack table are shown below.